IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/column-resizing.md

 ## Restrict column resizing

 You can also configure the minimum and maximum allowable column widths.
-This is done via the `minWidth` and `maxWidth` inputs of the `ColumnComponent`.
-In this case the resize indicator drag operation is restricted to notify the user that the column cannot be resized outside the boundaries defined by `minWidth` and `maxWidth`.
+This is done via the `MinWidth` and `MaxWidth` inputs of the `ColumnComponent`.
+In this case the resize indicator drag operation is restricted to notify the user that the column cannot be resized outside the boundaries defined by `MinWidth` and `MaxWidth`.

 <!-- ComponentStart: Grid, TreeGrid -->